The Tampa Bay Lightning: A Must-Win Game 4 Against the Montreal Canadiens

 That glimpse of Lightning hockey came in Game 2, when the Lightning outshot the Canadiens, 9-0, and JJ Moser scored the game-winning goal to even the series.

-Brayden Point and Nikita Kucherov have had their moments in this series.
-Kucherov scored the game-tying goal in Game 2 that led to the overtime victory.
-Point scored his first goal of the series in Game 3 after a quiet start.
+Brayden Point and Nikita Kucherov have also had their moments.
+Kucherov netted the game-tying goal in Game 2, while Point finally scored his first goal of the series in Game 3 after a slow start.

-Andrei Vasilevskiy had a stellar performance in Game 3, keeping the Lightning in the game by stopping three breakaways and 26 shots on net.
-The Bolts had a chance to steal one at the Bell Centre Friday night with the Big Cat playing superb in net, but could not capitalize.
+Andrei Vasilevskiy has been stellar, especially in Game 3, where he stopped three breakaways and 26 shots on net.
+The Bolts had a chance to steal a win at the Bell Centre, but they couldn't capitalize on Vasilevskiy’s superb performance.

 The Lightning literally got in his way.
 We will discuss that in a moment.